bodwigg/bodwigg.github.io/projects.md

 #### <a href= "#p2025">2025-2026</a> · <a href= "#p2023">2023-2024</a> · <a href= "#p2021">2021-2022</a> · <a href= "#p2019">2019-2020</a> · <a href= "#p2017">2017-2018</a> · <a href= "#p2015">2015-2016</a> · <a href= "#p2013">2013-2014</a> · <a href= "#p2013">2011-2012</a> · <a href= "#p2006">2006-2010</a> · <a href= "#p2001">2001-2005</a> · <a href= "#p1996">1996-2000</a> · <a href= "#p1991">1991-1995</a> · <a href= "#p1986">1986-1990</a>

-### 2025-2026 <a name="p2025"></a> @ KulturIT
+### 2025 - 2026 <a name="p2025"></a> @ KulturIT

 * KulturNav 2 - the new version (as Manager/Project Lead)
-* KulturNav Releases: 1.12.10 - 1.12.15 (as Manager/Project Lead)
+* KulturNav, 4 Releases: 1.12.10 - 1.12.15 (as Manager/Project Lead)
-* Document AI - OCR/HTR/APE (as Manager/Project Lead) [dokument.nordiskamuseet.se](https://dokument.nordiskamuseet.se/)
+* Document AI - OCR/HTR/APE (as Manager/Project Lead) for Nordiska museet
 * eKultur Annotations - extending the domain model with annotation data (concept development and model)
 * Preparedness for crises and war in museums (concept development)
-* [Performing Arts Repertoire Database](https://kulturnav.org/project/repertoardatabasen), migration/data transformation project for the National Collections of Music, Theatre and Dance, Stockholm.
+* [Performing Arts Repertoire Database](https://kulturnav.org/project/repertoardatabasen), migration/data transformation project for The National Collections of Music, Theatre and Dance, Stockholm.
 * [Musical instruments from Musical instrument museums online (MIMO)](https://kulturnav.org/e0a3622b-74ab-423d-93b7-4be5815902d8) data transformation.
 * [NMM Skipsregister (med Fiske-registeret)](https://kulturnav.org/880d21f5-3317-450e-b8d8-c71d96851f6b) dataset expansion (9 170 ships in the Fiske database) for the Norwegian Maritime Museum.
 * [Sällskapet för folkundervisningens befrämjande](https://dokument.nordiskamuseet.se/sallskapet) data transformation (43 000 scannded documents) for Nordiska museet.